 Resignation - voluntary employment termination initiated by an employee.
-(Employees are urged to give at least 2 weeks written notice to their Department Director for rehire eligibility.)
+Employees are urged to provide a two (2) week written notice and work at least two (2) weeks once a written notice has been submitted to their Department Director for rehire eligibility consideration.